GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 and produce shorter and more compact *PostScript*.
 However, the big news is for developers who wish to leverage *GMT* in their own applications.
-We have completely revamped the code base so that high-level *GMT* functionality is now accessible via *GMT* “modules”.
+We have completely revamped the code base so that high-level *GMT* functionality is now accessible via *GMT* "modules".
 These are high-level functions named after their corresponding programs (.e.g., ``GMT_grdimage``) that contains all of the functionality of that program within the function.
 While currently callable from C/C++ only, we are